Kristin Kreuk: Voice acting

 In August 2017, Kreuk provided the voice for Princess Shuyan in Shuyan Saga, a graphic novel series set in an ancient Chinese martial arts fantasy universe.
 She also reprised her role as Catherine Chandler from Beauty & the Beast on Robot Chicken.

 Personal life

-As of 2017, Kreuk resided in Toronto, Ontario.
+Kreuk holds a purple belt in Shotokan karate, and is learned in acrobatics and wushu.

+Kreuk moved back to Vancouver in September 2022, after living in Toronto for a few years to study her undergraduate degree and pursue producing opportunities.
 She stated on Live! with Kelly and Michael in October 2012 that she is a pescetarian.

 In November 2017, Kreuk and her Smallville co-star Allison Mack were linked to a multi-level marketing organization and cult known as NXIVM, which was founded by Keith Raniere.
-In March 2018, following Raniere's arrest, Kreuk disclosed on her Twitter account that she had joined NXIVM believing it was a "self-help" group but left in 2013, and had not witnessed any illegal or nefarious activities during her time in the group.
+In March 2018, following Raniere's arrest, Kreuk disclosed on her Twitter account that she had joined NXIVM believing it was a "self-help" group but left in 2014, and had not witnessed any illegal or nefarious activities during her time in the group.
 Kreuk's statement was backed by actress Sarah Edmondson, who had participated in exposing NXIVM's activities.
+Mack later stated that Kruek recruited her to the cult.